NewsAppsUMD/first-web-scraper-umd/docs/index.rst

     You'll need to ``mkdir Code`` (or ``md Code`` in Windows) if you haven't made this directory yet.

 Then open your text editor and save an empty file into the directory name ``scrape.py`` and we're ready to begin.
-The first step is to import the requests library and download the Boone County webpage.
+The first step is to import the requests library and download the state webpage.

 .. code-block:: python